ben-newell/configuration/README.md

 Please [report](https://github.com/eBenNewell/configuration/issues) issues if you encounter any unclear instructions or errors.

-While precautions are taken for existing dotfiles, it's typical to clone the bootstrap from the cloud, especially after a system re-imaging.
-Nonetheless, be cautious and review everything thoroughly.
 This setup has been tested on macOS versions 10.13, 10.14, 10.15+.

-Post download and Setup Wizard completion, I typically browse the web with Safari, download necessary files, and set up iCloud syncing for Mail.app, Contacts.app, Calendar.app, and Notes.app.
+Post download and Setup Wizard completion, setup iCloud syncing for Mail.app, Contacts.app, Calendar.app, and Notes.app.
 To set up iCloud syncing:

 System Preferences --> Internet Accounts --> Select gmail and tick: